 Ever wonder why you don’t see many roofers working in the dead of winter?
 The answer is simple.
-Replacing a roof when it’s cold and snowy outside is simply not ideal.
+Replacing a roof in winter, when it’s cold and snowy outside is simply not ideal.
 Most professional roofers will agree that spring and summer are the best seasons for a full roof replacement.
 What should you do if you can’t wait that long?

 There is good news!
 You can still safely and correctly install a new roof even in the coldest months of the year.
 A skilled roofer is needed to make sure the job is done correctly.
 All it takes is a little bit of planning and lots of care.

 If you’ve decided on replacing your roof in winter, you may have to wait until the temperature is right.
 Roofs are best replaced when temperatures are between 4 and 30 degrees Celsius.
 Of course, as you already know, it’s very common for daily temperatures to fall below this range in the winter.